 The AZ Health Zone requires consistent messaging throughout program activities.
 LIAs that develop or produce materials with money from the AZ Health Zone Program must add the USDA disclaimer and AZ Health Zone logo to materials.
-To maintain consistency and quality, it is required that LIAs work with the ADHS SIT Marketing Manager before using AZ Health Zone logos or graphics.
+To maintain consistency and quality, it is recommended that LIAs work with the ADHS SIT Marketing Manager before using AZ Health Zone logos or graphics.

-Usage of the Fruit and Veggies - More Matters® logo is highly regulated, as this is a copyrighted logo.
+Usage of the Fruit and Veggies - More Matters® (FVMM) logo requires a state-level licensing agreement, as this is a copyrighted logo.
+Use of the FVMM logo is encouraged as it maximizes the reach of your message through use of the national brand.
 If you would like to use the Fruit and Veggies - More Matters® logo, send all requests to the SIT Marketing Manager.